AlexanderRaab/MARC/02 CAD/readme.md

 # CAD
 This folder contains all CAD files and assemblies for MARC.
-Version 1.0 is still in devlopment.
+Version 1.0 is still in development.

 <img src="../04%20Documentation/img/MARC_rendering_3D.png" alt="MARC V1.0" width="600"/>